juliawilcots/negeobio-website-source/content/covid.md

 ## MIT Covid Policies

 We are following all of [MIT's policies](https://now.mit.edu/policies/events/) regarding COVID-19.
 In order to attend this conference, you must be fully vaccinated against COVID-19, including a booster shot.
-You will be asked to upload proof of vaccination (or an approved exemption) via MIT's ["Tim Ticket"](http://covidapps.mit.edu/visitors) system as we get closer to the symposium (stay tuned!).
-The City of Cambridge and MIT both have indoor mask mandates -- everyone must be masked at all times while indoors.
+Masks are no longer required indoors at MIT.

 ## Additional considerations